dotnet/arcade/appcompat-helix-operations.md

 #### How to check the status of Helix jobs

-AppCompat jobs to Helix are submitted using `corefxac` token.
+AppCompat jobs to Helix are submitted using `corfxac` token.
 Status of these jobs is available at https://mc.dot.net/#/user/corfxac/builds